discourse/discourse/docs/INSTALL-digital-ocean.md

 Sign into your Discourse instance.
 There should be a reminder visible on the site about which email was used for the  `DISCOURSE_DEVELOPER_EMAILS` address.
 Be sure you log in with that email, and your account will be made Admin by default.

 # Post-Install Maintenance

-We believe most small and medium size Discourse installs will be fine with the recommended 2 GB of RAM.
-However, if you are using the absolute minimum 1 GB of RAM, or your forum is growing you may want to [set up a swap file](https://meta.discourse.org/t/create-a-swapfile-for-your-linux-server/13880) just in case.

 To **upgrade Discourse to the latest version**, visit `/admin/docker`, refresh the page a few times (yes, seriously) and then press the Upgrade button at the top.
 View the live output at the bottom of your browser to see when things are complete.
 You should see: